damasceno-dev/MyRecipeBook/README.md

 ### 3. Deploy AppRunner (Step 3)

 After running the deployment workflow and deploying the backed, go back to the infra repository and run the app runner workflow manually in GitHub:
-1. Go to your GitHub repo → Click on “Actions”.
-On the left sidebar, locate “app-runner.yml”.
+1. Go to your GitHub repo → Click on "Actions".
+On the left sidebar, locate "app-runner.yml".
-2. Click “Run workflow” (usually a dropdown button) and confirm.
+2. Click "Run workflow" (usually a dropdown button) and confirm.
 3. After successful deployment, note down the AppRunner service URL from the outputs.

 ### 4. Web Configuration and Deployment